Technigo/project-music-releases-vite/README.md

 # Music Releases

 Week 5
-Practice with React with Spodify API.
+Practice with React with Spotify API.
 Music Releases Project

 ## Getting Started with the Project